tebbb/VBA-Bloomberg-API-Wrapper/README.md

         getServerData_historical,
         getServerData_portfolio.
     These will be called by the catchServerEvent depending on the request sent.
 They purpouse is to structure the data for output and catch errors returned by Bloomberg.

+IV.
+The Data returned: is in a matrix of type variant in order to support the different data types returned by Bloomberg